Hungry Healthy Happy

 You know how important I think a salad dressing is - it really can make or break the salad.
 We wanted to bring the sweetness of the butternut squash out even more, so we used a balsamic based dressing.

-The perfect mixture of good quality olive oil and balsamic vinegar, with a little honey and Dijon mustard.
+You could add a little honey and Dijon mustard.
 It's subtle, but full of flavour.

 Is a butternut squash salad healthy?